Slightly simplified, the debate is a battle with one front in between two camps.

 For 2009/2010, the Asian Development Bank lists loans totalling 58 million US$ for another 30 million fluorescent bulbs and a corresponding waste management facility.
 Pakistan did in those years indeed suffer from a lack of electricity and, as a quick skim of news headlines indicates, does so to this day.
 Destroying a domestic industry in exchange for debt and mercury just doesn’t exactly sound like an appropriate remedy.

 If you have made it so far, dear reader, you might as well keep your eyes and ears alert, for sure you’ll find more cases of sidelined issues, bullshit and snake-oil.
 They’re all over the place and they need to be addressed.
 We can and should exhibit enough reason to end this scuffle which only serves to obfuscate.
 It’ll be a laughing stock for cynically inclined future historians, that part is already settled.

-Reading the output of both camps’ propagandists, it transpires that the scientific question of anthropogenic global warming is superficially elevated; that the dispute actually is—and should overtly be—one rooted in different opinions on the political and moral question of whether we should apply the precautionary principle or the risk principle by default.
-Prediction: corporate pundits will have a much harder time to argue a moral case for the risk principle than they currently have dismissing unscientific science.
+Reading the output of both camps’ propagandists, it transpires that the scientific question of anthropogenic global warming is superficially elevated; that the dispute actually is—and should overtly be—one rooted in different opinions on the political and moral question of whether we should lean towards the precautionary principle or the risk principle by default.
+Prediction: corporate pundits would then have a much harder time to argue a moral case for the risk principle than they currently have dismissing unscientific science.

 As it stands, the climate scare is a hype of unprecedented momentum with the usual Big Players firmly in the saddle and in charge of the reins.
 That’s what billionaires do: they’re on the lookout for bandwagons to jump upon and nudge in favorable directions by means of their foundations, think-tanks and corporations.
 They fear nothing more than that what’s actually ecologically desirable: stagnation or even decline in material consumption.